dsarrut/gate-exercices/ex6.md

 ### Step 3

 Change the voxelized source to a simple ponctual source in the middle of the patient.
-Then change the radionuclide, for example by using Lutetium-177 or Iode-131 or any radionuclides you like in http://www.nucleide.org/DDEP_WG/DDEPdata.htm.
+Then, change the radionuclide, for example by using Lutetium-177 or Iode-131 or any radionuclides you like in http://www.nucleide.org/DDEP_WG/DDEPdata.htm.

 What are the differences in absorbed dose according to the radionuclides ?